12 Toxic Plants for Cats [Vet-Approved]

 At Sploot Veterinary Care, we offer primary and urgent care for cats, all under one roof.
 Whether you need a routine wellness exam for your cat, a quick check-up, or pet urgent care, we are here for you.

 Our vet clinics are open 365 days a year for extended hours.
-We welcome same-day appointments as well as urgent intakes.
+We welcome same-day appointments as well as urgent drop-offs.
 Feel free to book an appointment online or through the Sploot Vets app — as for urgent intakes, feel free to call our team.

 Till next time, we’re with you every pounce of the way!